udut7/Polaroid-SX70-RPi/README.md

     2. Video to twitter (green blink indicator)
     3. Double Exposure Photo to twitter (blue blink indicator)
     4. Restart or Shutdown (white blink indicator)
-- Original SX-70 shutter button for action button of each main menu selected above (GPIO18):
+- Original SX-70 shutter release for action button of each main menu selected above (GPIO18):
     1. Action at Photo to twitter menu:
          - Take photo (red light for take photo continued with green light for upload to twitter)
     2. Action at Video to twitter menu: